abs711/Visual-Control/README.md

 NOTE: The dataset used in the paper can be accessed on the following repository: https://github.com/abs711/The-way-of-the-future .
 The detailed description of the dataset is available in the following publication: https://doi.org/10.1038/s41597-023-01932-7

 Run 'torchVision/MainPain/main.py' to start training a model.
 The models used in the paper are defined 'UtilX/Vision4Prosthetics_modules.py'.
-A supporting document explaining the information flow between different scripts would be added soon!